bradtiltonnow/ccl1200-k23/guidebook.md

 1. Click **Apply**.

 1. You're going to display search results inside the Vechile container, but first you're going to show/hide that container based on whether the searchTerm parameter is empty or not.
-Click on the **Vechile container (flex)** in the content tree.
+Click on the **Vehicle container (flex)** in the content tree.

 1. In the config panel for the container on the right, there is a very small eye icon at the top right of the panel that toggles the component visibility properties.
 Click it.